On these series, you will find a game by game analysis of these historic games presented by IM John-Paul Wallace.

 IM John-Paul Wallace is from Sydney, Australia currently residing in London, England.
 John-Paul was the youngest Australian Chess Champion ever at the age of 17 in 1993-94.
 John-Paul has also won the 2003 Pratt Foundation Australian Open Chess Championship and has represented Australia in two chess Olympiads.
 John-Paul is a chess journalist and a chess coach for students online and over-the-board.
-He also lectures on topics such as ‘the psychology of winners’ and conducts management training days together with a top English poker professional, applying winning chess and poker strategy to the business world.

 - Game 1: Judit Polgar vs. Ferenc Berkes

 - Game 2: Alexander Motylev vs. Judit Polgar